Optimal Bayesian design for model discrimination via classification: Discussion

 One disadvantage of any simulation-based design approach is that the objective function to optimise over is stochastic.
 Even though the classification approach reduces the stochastic noise compared to ABC, the optimisation algorithm needs to take the noise into account.
 Our focus in this paper is not on optimisation, so we use a simple coordinate exchange algorithm on a discretised design space.
 However, our design algorithm may get stuck at suboptimal solutions if the noise is too large.
 We try to alleviate that problem by using parallel runs with randomly selected initial designs and by reconsidering the last few designs visited in each run, where the noise is reduced at these designs by evaluating the objective function several times.
-This algorithm leads to plausible optimal designs in our examples.
+Furthermore, we employ a Gaussian process regression post-processing step where we use the data collected during the coordinate exchange procedure to train a Gaussian process in order to obtain a smooth estimate of the loss surface.
+This estimate of the loss surface is then minimised to find another candidate for the optimal design.
+Our algorithm leads to plausible optimal designs in our examples.
 For all our examples, the efficiencies of the optimal designs follow a reasonable trajectory as the design sizes are increased.
 Furthermore, the differences between the design approaches are consistent across the design sizes.
 For high-dimensional designs with a continuous design space and noisy objective functions, the approximate coordinate exchange algorithm \citep{overstall_woods_2017} is a theoretically sound and efficient alternative. \citet{Price2018} present an `induced natural selection heuristic' algorithm that can cope with moderate to high dimensions and noisy objective functions.
 Other possible optimisation algorithms suited for noisy objective functions in small to moderate dimensions include `simultaneous perturbation, stochastic approximation' \citep{Spall1998-1} and the rather robust Nelder-Mead algorithm \citep{NelderMead}.

 For future work, we will consider extending our approach to Bayesian parameter estimation designs.
+Another possibility is to attempt to utilize our classification approach within a sequential design setting in the spirit of \citet{kleinegesse2020}.